sacs-epfl/ragroute/README.md

 # RAGRoute

-This repository contains the code for the paper **"Efficient Federated Search for Retrieval-Augmented Generation"**.
+This repository contains the code for the paper **"Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing"**.
 RAGRoute enables intelligent routing across federated data sources to improve retrieval-augmented generation (RAG) performance.

 ---